-Minimal aortic injury (MAI) is a mild form of blunt traumatic aortic injury which are limited to the aortic intima and are recognised more frequently due to the use of high-resolution imaging.
+Minimal aortic injury (MAI) is a mild form of blunt traumatic aortic injury which are limited to the aortic intima and are recognized more frequently due to the use of high-resolution imaging.

 Minimal aortic injuries are on the low end of the spectrum of blunt traumatic aortic injury.
 Various definitions of minimal aortic injury have been used in literature.
 They were originally defined as small (<1 cm) intimal flaps with no or minimal periaortic hematoma.
-Some authors defined the lesions as post-traumatic abnormalities of the inner aortic wall projecting into the lumen with no evidence of an abnormality to the outer contour of the aorta.
+Some authors have defined the injuries as post-traumatic abnormalities of the inner aortic wall projecting into the lumen with no evidence of an abnormality to the outer contour of the aorta.
 Currently (late 2020), the definition is "sub-centimeter intimo-medial abnormality with no external contour deformity' and now includes small intramural hematomas 8.

-Like other blunt traumatic aortic injuries, proposed mechanisms include:
+Like other blunt traumatic aortic injuries, the proposed mechanisms include:

 - rapid deceleration